robmcmullen/omnivore/README.rst

 Python
 ------

-Starting with ``atrcopy`` 7.0, Python 2 support has been dropped.
+Starting with ``atrcopy`` 7.0, Python 3.6 is **required**.
+Python 2 support has been dropped.
+Python 3.7 and beyond will be supported when they are released, but 3.6 will probably remain the minimum version.
+From what I know now of future Python versions, I don't plan on requiring any language features beyond 3.6.

 Supported Python versions:

-* Python 3.6 and later
+* Python 3.6 (and later)

 If you need Python 2 support, ``atrcopy`` 6.5 and earlier supports: